On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-In the above theorem, the \emph{Density Property} is a property of discrete amenable groups we introduce in Definition \ref{DefnPropD}.
-Finite groups satisfy the Density Property automatically, and in Proposition \ref{thm:bigthm} we show that all abelian groups have the Density Property.
-Currently, we do not know of any discrete amenable group that fails the Density Property.
-We remark that it is a corollary of Theorem C and a non-Hausdorff groupoid construction in \cite[Section~6]{Hume} that if there is such a group, then there is an amenable groupoid for which $J\cap\mathscr{C}_{c}(G)$ is not dense in $J$ (see Corollary \ref{equivalence}).
+In Theorem~\ref{IntroReduct}, the \emph{Density Property} is a property of discrete amenable groups introduced in Definition \ref{DefnPropD}.
+Finite groups trivially satisfy the Density Property, and in Theorem \ref{thm:bigthm} we show that all finite-by-nilpotent groups have the Density Property.
+Currently, we do not know of any discrete amenable group that fails to have the Density Property.
+We remark that it is a consequence of Theorem~\ref{IntroReduct} and a non-Hausdorff groupoid construction in \cite[Section~6]{Hume} that if there exists such a group, then there also exists an amenable and second-countable \'etale groupoid for which $J\cap\cg$ is not dense in $J$ (see Corollary \ref{equivalence}).

-By the definition of the ideals $J_{G^x_x, \mathcal{X}(x)}$, Theorem C asserts that density of $J \cap \cg$ in $J$ can be understood entirely in terms of quasi-regular representations of isotropy groups.
+By the definition of the ideals $J_{G^x_x, \mathcal{X}(x)}$, Theorem~\ref{IntroReduct} asserts that density of $J \cap \cg$ in $J$ can be understood entirely in terms of quasi-regular representations of isotropy groups.
 In light of this, we are able to describe some explicit classes of groupoids for which $J \cap \cg$ is dense in $J$.